The 20 Best Biliary Atresia Doctors Near Me in Pennsylvania, US

 Accepting New Patients

 James E. Squires MD, MS, is a pediatric hepatologist and is certified in pediatric gastroenterology and advanced/transplant hepatology by the American Board of Pediatrics.
 He is an Associate Professor of Pediatrics and is the Associate Director of Hepatology and the Director of the Pediatric Transplant Hepatology Fellowship Program at the University of Pittsburgh School of Medicine.
 He received his medical degree from University of Texas and completed his residency followed by his fellowships in Pediatric Gastroenterology and Advanced/Transplant Hepatology at Cincinnati Children’s Hospital Medical Center.
 Dr. Squires is rated as a Distinguished provider by MediFind in the treatment of Biliary Atresia.
-His top areas of expertise are Alagille Syndrome, Cholestasis, Progressive Familial Intrahepatic Cholestasis Type 1, Liver Transplant, and Gastrostomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Alagille Syndrome, Cholestasis, Progressive Familial Intrahepatic Cholestasis Type 1, Liver Transplant, and Gastrostomy.
+Dr. Squires is board certified in American Board Of Pediatrics and American Board Of Pediatrics.
+Dr. Squires is currently accepting new patients.

 Distinguished in Biliary Atresia